grannycart/by-sound-alone_source/dc-manuscript/2_Chapter.md

 "Hemi, let's try stepping around the long-winded symbolism and get to the fucking point," Percy said.

 "Here is what I propose," Hemi continued unfazed, "the _Prospect_ has a hatch with a mating collar on the bottom side of the boat.
-The normal intended use for it is underwater docking to another sub's topside hatch for discreet transhipping of small cargo.
+The normal intended use for it is underwater docking to another sub's topside hatch for discreet transshipping of small cargo.
 We could rig something so we could mate the _Gnat_ to the underside of the _Prospect_, and then feed up fuel and power into the _Prospect_ from the _Gnat_.
 As a male anglerfish might..."

 [//]: # (So: why aren't they just transferring Shakes' fuel from the Gnat to the Prospect?
 I guess because then they would have to tow the Gnat behind them.
 And if it came to using the Gnat's batteries, they can't really transfer the charge over --- though maybe there's some complex way they could move the batteries over.
 I guess it does make some kind of vague sense to mate the two boats up.
 Also, being mated allows them to dive --- shallowly.)